@webreflection/utils

 Wrap a { get, set } descriptor as a single async function.
 Argument count selects the operation: call with no arguments to read, or with exactly one argument to write.

 The descriptor may be any object or class instance that defines or inherits both methods.
-Extra properties are allowed. get takes no parameters and may return a value or a promise. set takes exactly one value and may return void or a promise.
-The returned accessor is always async: await ref() resolves to T, await ref(value) resolves to undefined.
+Extra properties are allowed. get takes no parameters and may return a value or a promise. set takes exactly one value; its return value is ignored and may be sync or async.
+The returned accessor is always async: both await ref() and await ref(value) resolve to T.

-This mirrors await ref.value for reads; writes are await ref(value) since assignment syntax cannot be expressed via property descriptors alone.
+This mirrors (value = x) where assignment yields the assigned value.
+Writes are await ref(value) since assignment syntax cannot be expressed via property descriptors alone.

 get and set are invoked with a this context.
 When the accessor is called standalone (await ref()), that context is the descriptor object passed to asyncAccessor.
 When it is assigned to a host and called as a property (await host.ref()), the context is the host instead.
 The same descriptor can therefore target either its own backing fields or those on another object, depending on how the returned function is used.